jasonbisson/Terraform_Install/README.md

-# install_terraform
+# install_hashicorp
-Simple script to install the latest version of Terraform
+Simple scripts to install the latest version of Hashicorp